spacelift-io/homework-plan-builder/README.md

 abcdefghijklmnopabcdefghijklmnopabcdefghijklmnopabcdefghijklmnopabcdefghijklmnopbacon
 ```

-The above code (with possible minor modifications) should work.
+The above code (with possible minor modifications) should work connected with a local Minio instance.

 Make sure to design extensible and composable interfaces.
 Feel free to operate on byte slices instead of readers (you can always call ioutil.ReadAll to turn a reader into a byte slice if you need), optimization isn't important here.